ai-1st/pdf-to-image-aws-lambda/README.md

 The Lambda function provides these endpoints through its Function URL:

-1. **Get Upload URL** (`GET /?type=get_upload_url`)
+1. **Get Upload URL** (`GET /upload_url`)
    - Returns a pre-signed URL for uploading PDF to S3
    - Response: `{ "uploadUrl": "...", "fileId": "..." }`

-2. **Process PDF** (`GET /?type=process&fileId=<file-id>`)
+2. **Process PDF** (`GET /process/<file-id>`)
    - Converts the uploaded PDF to images
-   - Response: `{ "imageUrls": ["...", "..."] }`
+   - Response: `{ "fileId": "...", "imageUrls": ["...", "..."], "pageCount": N }`
+   - The source IP of the request is automatically tagged to the uploaded images

-## Image Deduplication
+## Image Processing and Caching

-The function uses SHA256 checksums to deduplicate images:
+The function processes PDF files and converts them to images:
-1. Each PDF page is converted to a PNG image
+1. Each PDF page is converted to a JPEG image by default
+2. Two versions of each image are created: main (full size) and preview (thumbnail)
+3. Results are cached for faster retrieval on subsequent requests
-2. SHA256 checksum is calculated for each image
+4. Source IP of the requester is tagged to each uploaded image
-3. Images are stored at `pages/<sha256>.png`
-4. If an image with the same checksum already exists, it's reused instead of uploading again

-This ensures that:
-- Identical images are stored only once
-- Images can be shared between different PDFs
-- Storage usage is optimized
-- Image URLs are deterministic and content-based

 ## React Usage Example